axiomabsolute/cs410-information-retrieval/README.md

 > `python.exe firms_cli.py create --help`

+or for different options for adding pieces:

+> `python.exe firms_cli.py add --help`

+or to simply see what commands are available:

+> `python.exe firms_cli.py --help`

 At a broad level, the CLI offers the following features:

 1. Create a FIRMS index